danvk/boggle-paper/paper/paper.typ

   , kind: table
   )

-By construction, no ChoiceNode `n` in an Orderly Tree will have `ORDER[n.cell]` greater than any of its parents.
-So if a path begins 14→6 in the tree, then it may only continue to cells 1 or 4, since those are higher numbers.
+By construction, no ChoiceNode $n$ in an Orderly Tree will have `ORDER[n.cell]` greater than any of its parents.
+So if a path begins 14→6 in the tree, then it may only continue to cells 1 or 4, since those are lower numbers.
 (14→6→9 is a valid path, but it would be added to the tree as 14→9→6.)
-Intuitively, if cell `A` has a child on cell `B`, then this represents all the paths through the board that skip cells between `A` and `B` in the canonical order.
+Intuitively, if cell $A$ has a child on cell $B$, then this represents all the paths through the board that skip cells between $A$ and $B$ in the canonical order.

-We can use this intuition to define `OrderlyTree(N)`:
+We can use this intuition to define $"Orderly"(N)$:

 ```
 Orderly(n: Int)